-he CradlePoint Enterprise Cloud Manager (ECM) Service.
-Point ECM you must first have an account.
-If you need to create an account or if you already have one, you can enter your ECM username and password to Register
+Register this router with the CradlePoint Enterprise Cloud Manager (ECM) Service.
+To register this router with CradlePoi you can signup here. nt ECM you must first have an account.
+If you need to create an account Once you've created an account, or i register this router. f you already have one, you can enter your ECM username and password to ECM Username: ECM Password: Register